 970’s: Native American information

-Near south windows: Tree Talks; misc. local history/genealogy
+South wall: Tree Talks; misc. local history/genealogy periodicals